 Step 2.
 Pass the Praxis II: English to Speakers of Other Languages Exam

-At this point the largest of the Alabama ESL certification requirements left for you to complete is the Praxis II: English to Speakers of Other Languages Exam, which is administered by Educational Testing Service (ETS).
-This exam is divided into two sections and is computer-based:
+Once you’ve satisfied the degree requirements, including the necessary student teaching experience, you’ll need to take and pass the Praxis II: English to Speakers of Other Languages Exam, which is administered by Educational Testing Service (ETS).
+This computer-based exam is divided into two sections:

-- Section 2: 100 select-response questions taken from the following four areas of essential knowledge.
+- Section 2: One hundred select-response questions taken from the following four areas of essential knowledge:

 - Foundations of language learning and linguistics – 40 percent of the exam